aadinoyiibrahim/SemanticNLP/README.md

 - ```example.ipynb```: tutorial notebook with a basic usage of the code.
-- ```embedding_processor.py```: contains the EmbeddingProcessor class that processes the embeddings for the papers and compute the similarity between the papers and the keywords.
+- ```embedding_processor.py```: contains the EmbeddingProcessor class that processes the embeddings for the papers and compute the cosine similarity between the papers and the keywords.
 It also classifies the papers into relevant methods.
 - ```methods.py```: contains the methods to get the embeddings of the text and check if the text contains the keywords.
 - ```plotter.py```: contains function to generate plot.
 - ```img/```: folder containing all plots used for the README.md.